 Costa Rica is divided in half by an alpine spine through the middle of the country.
-The Pacific side has dry forests while the Caribbean side has wet, humid forests.
+The Pacific side has dry forests while the Caribbean side has wet, humid rainforests.
 Like the country's natural regions, the year is divided into two, with a rainy and dry season.

 The rainy season lasts from May to November.
 Expect plenty of rain, especially when there is a hurricane somewhere else in the Caribbean.
 The dry season lasts from December to April and is the most popular tourist season.